Manipulated invoice via hacked e-mail: Those who do not encrypt are left holding the bag

 Consequences of the ruling for daily business transactions

-The ruling has far-reaching implications for the practice of business email traffic and the IT security requirements of companies.
-Companies that send invoices or other sensitive documents by email must fundamentally rethink their security standards.
+The ruling has far-reaching implications for the practice of business e-mail traffic and the requirements for the IT security of companies.
+Companies that send invoices or other sensitive documents by email need to fundamentally rethink their security standards.

 One of the key findings of the ruling is that mere transport encryption is not recognized as a sufficient security measure.
-Instead, the court recommends the use of end-to-end encryption to prevent manipulation by third parties.
-Companies are therefore required to review their IT infrastructure and, if necessary, switch to secure communication channels, for example by using digital customer portals on which invoices are provided in a secure environment.
+Instead, the court recommends the use of end-to-end encryption in order to prevent manipulation by Third to prevent this.
+Companies are therefore urged to review their IT infrastructure and, if necessary, switch to secure communication channels, for example by using digital customer portals where invoices are provided in a secure environment.

 The ruling also shows that companies need to proactively invest in cyber security measures.
 These include training for employees to make them aware of phishing attacks and other attempts at manipulation, as well as the use of multi-factor authentication and signed emails to secure business transactions.
 Companies that fail to take these measures risk not only data protection breaches, but also significant financial and liability consequences.